wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/5-create-custom-connector-with-openapi.md

 After this unit, you are now able to:

-* Create a custom connector from the Open API document, and
+* Create a custom connector from the OpenAPI document, and
 * Create a connection of the custom connector by providing authentication details.